mehmetccom/productdb/README.md

 There is always room for improvement that I can write more and better tests using Pytest in future versions of this application.

+### Areas To Improve ###

+I think there is always room to improve your craft.

+This web application is a proof of concept that demonstrates

+Web Development with Python Flask, MySQL HTML and CSS on Docker, Ubuntu and MS Azure.

+Some areas to improve;

+* Docker Swarm facility may be used to make it auto-scaling application
+* Hard coded folder and file names can be made variable
+* Similarly, hard coded username, password and database connection URI may be variable
+* [Nginx](https://nginx.org/) web server can be used along with [Gunicorn](https://gunicorn.org/) instead of Flask web server